ErikGS/django-frontend-samples/README.md

 - You can also access Django admin panel by navigating to /admin/ URL.

-- To stop the server just enter CTRL+C at any time in the console.
+- To stop the server just hit CTRL+C at any time in the console.